jamesheald/COIN/README.md

 ```
 ### Integrating out observation noise

 The actual observation noise that a participant perceives is unknown.
 Hence, rather than performing a single run of the simulation conditioned on a particular noise sequence, multiple runs can be performed, each conditioned on a different noise sequence.
 The inferences associated with these runs can then be averaged.

-The R property can be used to perform multiple runs of the simulation&mdash;each conditioned on a different random sequence of observation noise.
+The R property can be used to specify the number of runs to perform.
 For example, to perform 2 runs:
 ```
 obj.R = 2;
 [S,w] = obj.run_COIN;